MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 >[!NOTE]
 >Confluence Cloud Graph Connector will be generally available by February 14, 2022.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud Graph connector.
-It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
-If you have not already done so, read the entire Set up your Graph Connector article to understand the general setup process.
+It supplements the general instructions provided in the [Setup your Graph connector](configure-connector.md) article.
+If you have not already done so, read the entire Setup your Graph Connector article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence Cloud Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started

-You must be the admin for your organization's M365 tenant as well as the admin for your organization's Confluence site.
+You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center